leonhsu95/employee-tracker/homework.md

   * Delete departments v, roles v, and employees v

-  * View the total utilized budget of a department -- ie the combined salaries of all employees in that department
+  * View the total utilized budget of a department -- ie the combined salaries of all employees in that department v

 ## Commit Early and Often